thedannyliu/MobileSAM_Finetune/Finetune_Seg_Everything.md

 Validation can optionally save visualisations.
 When using segment-everything the function `overlay_masks_on_image` draws all matched predictions with distinct colours and also shows the grid points.
 Images are saved under `visual.save_path/epoch_<n>/` whenever a new best score is achieved or every `visual.save_every_n_epochs` epochs.

+All epoch losses are also appended to `training_log.txt` inside the same directory where model weights are saved.

 ## Running

 Edit `configs/mobileSAM_se.json` and ensure `dataset.mode` is set to `"everything"`.
 Adjust `grid_points`, loss weights, and `lambda_coef` as needed.
 Then run